daniel-rusu/pods4k/immutable-arrays/README.md

    elements would be auto-boxed on every access significantly affecting the memory and performance of the library.
 2. As a quick test, we made `ImmutableArray<T>` implement the `List<T>` interface and found that the `List` extension functions from the Kotlin standard library overshadowed the optimized versions from this library.
-This significantly affects the memory and performance of this library and also break the immutability guarantees since the Kotlin standard library functions generate read-only lists that can be mutated through casting.
+This significantly affects the memory and performance of this library and also breaks the immutability guarantees since the Kotlin standard library functions generate read-only lists that can be mutated through casting.
 3. The `List` interface contains methods with `List` return types that we wouldn't want users to use.
 Using these would affect the memory and performance, but most importantly, this would make usages accidentally cross over into the list